-The Business 1 Zones at Pegasus and Ravenswood enables the development of a modern convenient and attractive commercial and community centres for the newly developing town of Pegasus and community of Ravenswood. vibrant Key Activity Centre whose urban form complements the older finer grain character centres of Rangiora and Kaiapoi.
+The Business 1 Zones at Pegasus and Ravenswood enables the development of a convenient and attractive commercial and community centres for the newly developing town of Pegasus and community of Ravenswood, providing a vibrant Key Activity Centre, which differs in urban form from the older character centres of Rangiora and Kaiapoi.
 The area of the "Town Centre" Business 1 Zone in Pegasus is limited in size to encourage the grouping of community buildings, local shops and other commercial activities within a compact and identifiable centre, providing the social and business focus for this town.
 The area of Business 1 Zone at Ravenswood is limited in size and intended to provide a focus for local shopping and community activities.
 The Business 2 Zone at Ravenswood will provide the opportunity for more substantial business and employment activities to increase the economic self-sufficiency of the District.